Hospital Admits Error and Apologizes to Family in Birth Injury Case

 Was Your Child Born with an Irreversible Birth Injury?

 If you recently gave birth to a child who suffers from an irreversible birth injury, you may be entitled to monetary damages to help compensate you and your child for all that you both have been put through.
 Unlike in the story above, hospitals and doctors rarely admit to liability without first seeing the proof against them.
 It is an attorney’s job to put together a strong case to prove to the defendants, and ultimately to the jury if necessary, that the defendants were negligent in the delivery of your baby.
-To learn more, contact the dedicated birth injury law firm of Wais, Vogelstein, Forman & Offutt.
-The skilled advocates at WVF have years of experience bringing all kinds of medical malpractice cases against negligent physicians and hospitals, including those resulting in serious birth injuries.
+To learn more, contact the dedicated birth injury law firm of Wais, Vogelstein, Forman, Koch & Norman.
+The skilled advocates at WVF have over 200over 200 years of combined experience bringing all kinds of medical malpractice cases against negligent physicians and hospitals, including those resulting in serious birth injuries.
 Call (410) 567-0800 today to set up a free consultation with an attorney.